Taish: Plot

-Two years pass by and Rohan is contacted by Sunny's sister who informs him of Sunny's disappearance.
-It turns out that Sunny is in the same jail as Pali to exact revenge for Krish's death here we learn that one year after Krish's death his fiance Mahi committed suicide leading to Sunny taking this step.
-Rohan along with Aarfa and Shozi get him out of jail before he committes anything.
-It is revealed that Kuljinder's business is now run by his wife Sanober and Pali from jail who gets to know of Sunny's plan to kill him.
+Two years pass by and Rohan is contacted by Sunny's sister through Aarfa, who informs him of Sunny's disappearance.
+It turns out that Sunny is in the same jail as Pali to exact revenge for Krish's death.
+Here we learn that one year after Krish's death, his fiancée Mahi committed suicide in Bristol leading to Sunny taking this step.
+Rohan along with Aarfa and Shozi gets him out of jail before he commits the murder.
+It is revealed that Kuljinder's business is now run by his wife Sanober and Pali from jail who has learnt of Sunny's plan to kill him.
 Meanwhile Rohan and Aarfa patch things up and get engaged.

-At Rohan's residence he and Aarfa along with Sunny's sister gets attacked by Sukhi who threatens them to tell him about Sunny's location.
-After back and forth Sunny's sister is held at knife point so Rohan is forced to tell him about Sunny's whereabouts.
-They later escape and save Sunny.
-Rohan decided to directly confront Pali and get things over, Pali is shocked to know about Kuljinder's deeds and decides to end the browl but Sunny threatens him to kill his brother Jassi.
-Later Sunny and Rohan go to a bar where Sunny gets drunk and shots Jassi.
-Watching his brothers dead body Pali swears revenge and plans to get out of jail to staging an injury.
-He escapes on the way to hospital and along with Sukhi goes to his home where he asks Jahan to run away with him.
+At Rohan's residence he and Aarfa along with Sunny's sister get attacked by Sukhi, who asks them for Sunny's location.
+After a brief argument, Sunny's sister is held at knife point so Rohan is forced to tell him about Sunny's whereabouts.
+They later escape and save him.
+Sunny threatens Pali that he is going to kill his younger brother Jassi.
+Later Sunny and Rohan go to a bar where Sunny gets drunk and shoots Jassi.
+Watching his brother's dead body, Pali swears revenge and plans to get out of jail by staging an injury.
+Rohan then decides to directly confront Pali and get things over, Pali is shocked to know about Kuljinder's deeds and confirms the same with Sanober.
+He escapes on the way to hospital and along with Sukhi goes to his home where he asks Jahaan to run away with him.

-The final episode ends with a chase sequence between Sunny- Rohan and Pali- Sukhi.
-This results in Pali getting in an accident where Sukhi is killed.
-Then Sunny asking with Rohan fight Pali who is weak due to his injuries from the accident.
-They manage to bring him down but Sunny is shot in the sequence and he later dies.
-The series ends with a clip of Jahan waiting for Pali at an airport.
+The final episode ends with a chase sequence between the two duos, Sunny-Rohan and Pali-Sukhi.
+This ends in a crash, where Pali gets into an accident and Sukhi is killed instantly.
+Sunny and Rohan fight Pali together who is weak due to his accident.
+They manage to bring him down but Sunny is shot by Pali, and dies in Rohan's arms while he tries to help.
+The series ends with a clip of Jahaan waiting for Pali at an airport.